geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 Transformation processes can accept any number of named parameters.
 Each parameter's name and value are supplied via another function ``<ogc:Function name="parameter">``.
 The first argument to this function is a literal giving the name of the parameter.
-The optional second argument provides the value for the parameter.
+The optional following arguments provide the value for the parameter.
+Some parameters accept only a single value, while others may accept a list of values.
-As with any filter function argument, it may be supplied in several ways:
+As with any filter function argument, values may be supplied in several ways:

 * As a literal value
 * As a computed expression